Azure/ResourceModules/README.md

 <h1 style="color: steelblue;">Upcoming breaking changes</h1>

-In between now and the release of version `0.11.0`, the `main` branch is subject to several upcoming breaking changes that will affect all modules (e.g., the renaming of folders and files).
+The most recet release [`0.11.0`](https://github.com/Azure/ResourceModules/releases/tag/v0.11.0) of CARML is simultaneously the last in which the library (i.e., the modules) and CI environment are hosted in one location.
+Going forward, the maintainers of CARML will implement the remaining changes required to align the modules to the developed [Azure Verified Modules](aka.ms/avm) specifications.
+This will enable us to move & publish the library in the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules).

-The rationale is an ongoing effort to prepare our modules for a release in the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules), forcing us to align the structural requirements.
+Please note that these changes will affect many interfaces (e.g., the diagnostic settings).
+We intend to keep this period as small as possible, but are limited by our own available capacity.

-For more details, please refer to the issue #3131.
+Once the move concluded, the library & CI environment will continue to exist and be maintained.
+However, several changes to the CARML CI-Environment will become necessary to ensure a low entry barrier when onbordining both (for example, we will need to be less restrictive in our tests).

 ## Get started